Exact Factorization of Unitary Transformations with Spin-Adapted Generators: Conclusions

 The accompanying analysis of seniority-specific Lie algebras clarifies why such compact factorizations exist and how their algebraic structure influences parameter organization and numerical stability.
 In particular, the identification of small, closed algebras within each seniority sector accelerates convergence in the adjoint-space optimization and provides a foundation for constructing numerically stable, symmetry-consistent amplitude parametrizations.
 In benchmark adaptive VQE calculations, enforcing spin adaptation was shown to reduce the number of variational parameters by roughly a factor of two while maintaining exact spin symmetry throughout the optimization.

 Building on these results, the combined algebraic and numerical framework presented here establishes a general pathway for translating symmetry-adapted unitary transformations into implementable quantum circuits.
 Extending this approach to higher-seniority, spin--orbit-coupled, or alternative symmetry-adapted spaces may enable the design of new ansätze with greater expressivity at reduced circuit depth.
-More broadly, the adjoint-based formulation offers a principled route linking Lie-algebraic structure to variational algorithm design, providing a systematic strategy for constructing efficient, symmetry-preserving transformations for quantum simulation.
+More broadly, the adjoint-based formulation offers a principled route linking Lie-algebraic structure to variational algorithm design, providing a systematic strategy for constructing efficient, symmetry-preserving transformations for quantum simulation. \BC{Because the factorization is purely algebraic, it may also find application in Trotterized Hamiltonian simulation, provided the Hamiltonian is partitioned into spin-conserving components whose Lie algebras admit a similar treatment.}